s3ql/s3ql/rst/faq.rst

 would like to have an S3QL mountpoint with persistent cache at :file:`/mnt/data`, you get can this as follows:

 #.
-Mount a local block device at :file:`/mnt/data`, e.g. using ext4 or btrfs
+Mount a local block device at :file:`/mnt/data`.
 #.
 Mount an S3QL file system at :file:`/mnt/data_online` using a small
    cache size and number of threads (eg. :cmdopt:`--threads 2 --max-cache-entries 10`).